sparkflows/sparkflows-docs/docs/user-guide/data-visualization/index.rst

 Box Plot
 ----------------------------------------

-Below is a sample workflow that contains Box Plot processor in Fire Insights.
+Below is a sample workflow that contains Box Plot processor in Sparkflows.
 It demonstrates the usage of Box Plot node to represent variation between two series of data in Box Plot format.

 It does the following processing of data: